-Healthy Paws vs Pets Best Insurance
+Compare Healthy Paws and Pets Best Insurance Policies

-Pets Best Limits Your Benefits and Claim Payouts
+Limits on Claim Payouts

 This information is provided as a helpful pet insurance comparison guide between Healthy Paws and Pets Best.
 Plans change on occasion and we recommend that all pet parents complete their own research.